In what sort of circumstances are caveats used?

 Is there a reminder issued towards the end of the six months?

 No. If a caveat is not extended it simply expires, but if you wish you may enter another, providing of course that Probate/Administration has not been granted in the intervening period.
-The appropriate fee (please see the easy reference guide to Probate Fees on the forms page) will have to be paid on application to enter a new caveat.
+The appropriate fee (please see the easy reference guide to Probate Fees) will have to be paid on application to enter a new caveat.

 Can a caveat be withdrawn?

-A caveat can be withdrawn but the procedure to follow in order to do this will vary depending on what stage the caveat has reached and a fee may be payable (please see the easy reference guide to Probate Fees on the forms page).
+A caveat can be withdrawn but the procedure to follow in order to do this will vary depending on what stage the caveat has reached and a fee may be payable (please see the easy reference guide to Probate Fees).
 If you are unsure about the correct procedure to follow you are strongly recommended to seek legal advice.

 What happens when a caveat stops an application for Probate?